 So let’s take the example from above.
-The perpetrator (name will remain silent to protect the innocent) has now told me I can’t make her go to her room.
+The perpetrator (name will remain unmentioned to protect the innocent) has now told me I can’t make her go to her room.
 Is she right?
 How do you even respond to that?

 Well, she is right.
 I can’t make her.
 Sure, I could pick her up and carry her there, and I would certainly do that if she was 4 or 5, but she is twice that.
 And she has hit the nail on the head as to why parents so desperately feel out of control.
 We can’t MAKE our kids do things.
 Aside from physically enforcing something (which only works for a few years), we have no real power here.
 At least not the forcing kind of power.

-If we are to have any success in this situation with a rebellious child, it’s going to have to be something that will change WHO they are.
+If we are to have any success in a situation with a rebellious child, it’s going to have to be something that will change WHO they are.
 Let me explain what I mean by sharing our conversation.
 (Please note, I remained very calm and quiet while talking to her, despite her behavior.)